Anxiety in kids and teens does not always look the same as it does in adults.

-Many young people don’t yet have the language to say, “I’m anxious.”
+Many young people do not yet have the language to say, “I’m anxious.”
 Instead, they show us through their behavior, their bodies, and their emotional patterns.

 As a parent, caregiver, or teacher, knowing the early signs of anxiety can help you support your child before they become overwhelmed.

-Here’s what to look for — and how therapy can help.
+Here is what to look for and how therapy can help.

 Physical Complaints With No Clear Medical Cause

-Kids and teens often feel anxiety in their bodies before their minds understand it.
+Kids and teens often feel anxiety in their bodies before their minds fully understand it.

 Irritability, Mood Swings, or Anger

-For many children and teens, it shows up as:
+For many children and teens, it can show up as:

 Kids may not know how to say, “I’m overwhelmed,” so it comes out as anger instead.